-Matthew Berard practices product liability litigation with a strong focus on automotive, autonomous vehicles, aviation, and drone law.
+Matthew Berard focuses his product liability litigation practice on automotive, autonomous vehicles, commercial, aviation, and drone law.
 As an FAA certified private pilot, he leverages his flight knowledge and technical training to defend major product manufacturers in complex product-related claims.

 Matthew represents clients in litigation arising from personal injury, product defect, property damage, premises liability and an assortment of other claims.
 He defends the design and manufacture of motor vehicles and components such as airbags and seat belts as well as defending autonomous vehicle manufacturers in product liability litigation.